 On the U.K.’s National Health Service, anyone is covered completely.
 There are no bills, deductibles, or co-will pay.
 In truth, there are no coverage rules to speak of.
 The system is paid for using taxes, and the government controls the expenses of medicine and the salaries of the medical doctors.

 It’s like an unwritten constitution.
 There’s not anything to renew.
-It’s all there, and it’s unfastened,” stated Jennifer Dixon, the chief executive of the U.K.’s Health Foundation, at Aspen Ideas: Health, which the Aspen Institute and The Atlantic co-host.
+It’s all there and unfastened,” stated Jennifer Dixon, the U.K.’s Health Foundation chief executive at Aspen Ideas: Health, which the Aspen Institute and The Atlantic co-host.
 There are some downsides to the NHS, Dixon stated.
-There’s an 18-week wait for elective surgical treatment, and it’s tough to find an NHS dentist.
-Still, the NHS spends a lot less on character than the American healthcare machine does, but it achieves better effects, in line with the Commonwealth Fund.
+There’s an 18-week wait for elective surgical treatment, and finding an NHS dentist is tough.
+Still, the NHS spends much less on character than the American healthcare machine, but it achieves better effects, in line with the Commonwealth Fund.

-Dixon, who changed into formerly a policy adviser to the leader of the NHS, turned into talking along with Marit Tanke, who is the pinnacle of approach and innovation at the Dutch fitness-coverage company VGZ.
-The girls spoke about the variations among the U.S. Healthcare gadget and that of their very own countries.
+Dixon, formerly a policy adviser to the leader of the NHS, turned into talking along with Marit Tanke, who is the pinnacle of approach and innovation at the Dutch fitness-coverage company VGZ.
+The girls spoke about the variations between the U.S. Healthcare gadgets and those of their countries.
 Though the Netherlands’ system is unique—it’s no longer single-payer like the NHS—it, too, achieves near-common insurance via close authorities regulation.

 More in this series